evex-dev/linejs/docs/docs/client-options.md

 ## Endpoint
 The endpoints of communication.
 There is basically no need to change this point.
-If you want to try out a proxied mackerel, use it.
+If you want to try out a proxied server, use it.

 ```ts
 const client = new Client({